Toggle menu

 Council tax bill explained

-New years guide will be published when all charges have been agreed.
+New years guide will be available to view.

 You can set up a direct debit to pay your council tax account by visiting the My council tax page.
 If you already pay your council tax by direct debit then then your payments will continue to be collected by this method.